Every product is carefully selected by our editors and experts. If you buy from a link, we may earn a commission. Learn more.

 The topic of storage has been beaten like a dead horse by reviewers, but the ease of transport for travel situations has taken a hit with the new design.
 It’s clear that a large emphasis on style has been brought to the forefront with the WH-1000XM5 and while the previous generation XM4 could fold into what was essentially a bag half the size of the current generation, the XM5 can only fold flat.

 It’s an issue that’s less of a problem for those who haven’t travelled post-pandemic as they simply won’t be able to tell the difference.
-Factor in a little more space for your next overnight trip and we’d be surprised if you found it an issue at all.
+Factor in a little more space for your next overnight trip and I’d be surprised if you found it an issue at all.

 Touch and Feel

-Holding both pairs in hand and you can hardly tell the difference in weight (254g vs. 250g) but you can immediately tell the difference in materials.
-The WH-1000XM5 uses ABS plastics in its construction (same as the Linkbuds we tested), and while we wouldn’t call them ‘cheaper’ in feeling, the lack of a substantial hinged design and removal of the metal top band does accentuate the ‘plastic’ feeling which isn’t something we love on a circa. $600 AUD pair of headphones.
-Would we trade the materials used for the sleeker design?
-Yes, every day of the week.
-And if we had to take a minor stab at anything with the materials, they’re a little prone to fingerprints.
+Comparing the quality with the WH-1000XM4 and you can hardly tell the difference in weight (254g vs. 250g) but you can immediately tell the difference in materials.
+The WH-1000XM5 uses ABS plastics in its construction (same as the Linkbuds I tested), and while I wouldn’t call them ‘cheaper’ feeling, the lack of a substantial hinged design and removal of the metal top band does accentuate the ‘plastic’ feel.
+This isn’t something I love on a circa. $600 AUD pair of headphones.

 Comfort

 Memory foam is abundant with both the faux-leather wrapped top band and earcups benefitting from the material.
-The headphones remained comfortable for extended use (we tested them for 8-12 hours straight on numerous occasions) without any discomfort at all.
+The headphones remained comfortable for extended use (I’ve tested them for 8-12 hours straight on numerous occasions) without any discomfort at all.
 There’s a fine balance between a top band that is strong enough to hold the headphones on your head versus one that gives your ears pain and the WH-1000XM5 strikes that balance perfectly as expected.

-Related: Sony Actually Wants to Build the Vision-S 02 Electric SUV This Time.
+RELATED: Sony Actually Wants to Build the Vision-S 02 Electric SUV This Time.

-Sony WH-1000XM5 Sound and Noise Cancelling
+Sony WH-1000XM5 Sound Quality and Noise Cancelling

 Sony has taken the audio industry’s top crown for noise-cancelling technology in the last half-decade, and with the introduction of their V1 processor into the WF-1000XM4, and the subsequent inclusion in the WH-1000XM5 alongside the HD Noise Cancelling Processor QN1, they still hang onto the crown.
-While the previous generation had a strong focus on low-end frequency cancellation, the XM5 puts a much-needed focus on the high frequencies by utilising eight microphones strategically placed around the exterior.

 Sound Quality

-Low End (Ella Mai – How): This track has a great blend of female feature vocals in the upper range, countered by the low slapping bass.
+Low End (Ella Mai – How): This track has a great blend of female feature vocals in the upper range, countered by the low-slapping bass.
 Thankfully, the bass never becomes too overpowering for the vocals as they accurately cut through.
 Remove the bass line and the duet between Mai and Roddy Rich is perfectly balanced before reintroducing the bass line.

-Mid Range (Benny the Butcher – Weekends in the Perry’s): A classic hip-hop track (produced by The Alchemist) sits comfortably in the mid-range with the sample of Marlene’s ‘Inspereable’ holding Benny’s vocals accountable.
+Mid Range (Benny the Butcher – Weekends in the Perry’s): A classic hip-hop track (produced by The Alchemist) sits comfortably in the mid-range with the sample of Marlene’s ‘Inseparable’ holding Benny’s vocals accountable.
 The driving bassline hardly moves around, at least never into the lower frequency range, and the WH-1000XM5 keeps the vocals prominent while perfectly playing between the bassline, sample, and fleeting guitar.
 Balanced about as well as you could hope for in a pair of sub-$1000 Bluetooth headphones.

 High Frequency (Hurry Up This Way Again – The Stylistics): About as paired back as they come, not only does this track challenge the DSEE-HX Extreme machine’s ability to upscale lower quality audio – of which it does incredibly well here – but it challenges with jumps between high pitch vocals, a low bassline, and jabs of guitar, keys, and percussion instruments (triangle).
-We were so impressed by how the WH-1000XM5 performed on this track, full marks.
+I was so impressed by how the WH-1000XM5 performed on this track, full marks.

 Calling